 Interfaith Council includes:

-Each year, Campus Ministry’ Interfaith Council, in collaboration with Student Affairs, sponsors an Interfaith Dialogue.
+Each year, Campus Ministry’s Interfaith Council, in collaboration with Student Affairs, sponsors an Interfaith Dialogue.
 This is an excellent opportunity for students to speak of their faith from the various world religions represented on campus centered around a common topic of interest and to have the opportunity to learn about other faiths that make up our pluralistic campus and neighborhoods.

-To view the 2020 Interfaith Memorial Service, click here.
+To view this virtual session, click here.